Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

-The prohibited BDC levels are not found in the Criminal Code, but instead, are set by regulation.Footnote 3 For paragraph 320.14(c), the prohibited BDC levels are 5 ng or more of THC/ml of blood, 5 mg GHB per L of blood, and any detectable level of LSD, 6- 6-Monoacetylmorphine (a metabolite of heroin), Ketamine, Phencyclidine (PSP), Cocaine, Psilocybin.
-Psilocin and Methamphetamine in blood.
-For paragraph 320.14(d), the prohibited levels are blood alcohol concentration of 50 mg of alcohol per 100 Ml of blood in combination with 2.5 ng of THC per mL of blood.
-Finally, for subsection 320.14(4), the prohibited blood drug concentration (BDC) level is between 2 ng and 5 ng THC/ml of blood.
+The prohibited BDC levels are not found in the Criminal Code, but instead, are set by regulation.Footnote 3 For paragraph 320.14(c), the prohibited BDC levels are 5 ng or more of THC per ml of blood, 5 mg GHB per L of blood, and any detectable level of LSD, 6-Monoacetylmorphine (a metabolite of heroin), Ketamine, Phencyclidine (PCSP), Cocaine, Psilocybin, Psilocin and Methamphetamine in blood.
+For paragraph 320.14(d), the prohibited levels are a blood alcohol concentration of 50 mg of alcohol per 100 ml of blood in combination with 2.5 ng of THC per mL of blood.
+Finally, for subsection 320.14(4), the prohibited blood drug concentration (BDC) level is between 2 ng and 5 ng THC per ml of blood.

-As noted, the Government authorized the use of oral fluid drug screeners at the roadside.
+As noted, the Government authorized the use of approved drug screening equipment (ADSE) at the roadside.

-Oral fluid drug screeners can be used by police to detect the presence of some drugs in oral fluid, including THC.
-The police can demand an oral fluid sample, if they reasonably suspect a drug is in a driver's body.
-Reasonable suspicion that the driver has drugs in their body can be developed based on objective facts, such as:
+ADSE can be used by police to detect the presence of some drugs in oral fluid, including THC.
+The police and BSOs can demand an oral fluid sample, if they have reasonable grounds to suspect a drug is in a driver's body.
+Reasonable suspicion that the driver has drugs in their body can be developed based on evidence of recent consumption of drugs and other objective facts, such as:

 - red eyes